justinmarwad/CCDC-AF-Challenge/README.md

 ***volumes:** The format is the same as described before. **In this case** we are using a bind mount, where are a mapping a directory (or file in this case) to a location (or file) on the container.
 Changes made in either the host or container will affect each other in this case.
 Functionally this is no different from the **named** or **anonymous** volumes, just they are mapped to a known place in the filesystem.

-***ports:** defines the port mapping of the host port to the container port, there can be zero or more of these mapping, but when this tag is used atleast one is expected.
+***ports:** defines the port mapping of the host port to the container port, there can be zero or more of these mapping, but when this tag is used at least one is expected.
 When mapping to he host machine, keep in mind that only one container can bind to a port at a time.
 Each container has its own network stack so each can have a service listening on 80, but only one can bind to the host's port 80 (unless swarm is used, as discussed lated). **In this case** we are mapping port 80 on the host to the port 80 on the container, which is what the HAProxy container will be listing on.
 The format following the Tag will be
 ```dockerfile
 # Not a part of the final code!
 <tab> - "<HostPort#>:<ContainerPort#>"